justina777/website-stackflow/README.md

 # website-stackflow
-The website for fetching questions regarding to Android from [Stack Overflow](https://stackoverflow.com/).
+The website is made by Go programming language to fetch Android-related questions from [Stack Overflow](https://stackoverflow.com/).

 ## Prerequisites